 As mentioned earlier, this error is shown when the page is not found.
 The search engine deindexes the page that triggers a 404 error a few times and removes it from the search result page.

 Re-branding or renaming of website

 Many brands change their brand identity or website name into something that better reflects their work and values.
-When a new website is setup for the brand, every page from the old website should be redirected to corresponding relevant page in the new site.
+When a new website is set up for the brand, every page from the old website should be redirected to the corresponding relevant page in the new site.
 This is crucial for maintaining the SEO ranking and user experience for the traffic coming into the new URL.

 Sometime you might have to rearrange the structure of your website like add new categories, delete some pages etc. When such changes are made a 301 redirect will divert the traffic from deleted pages to the new target URL.

 HTTPS denotes a secure and trustworthy website.
 The Google search engine now prefers HTTPS site over HTTP and they are better ranked in SERPs.